Homemade Salted Caramel Sauce Recipe + Video

 Follow my salted caramel recipe as is, or add some extra flavorings.
 Vanilla extract, bourbon, or spices like nutmeg or cinnamon are all popular choices.

-You could even swap out the sea salt for smoked sea salt for a really unique flavor.
+You could even swap out the fine sea salt for smoked sea salt for a really unique flavor.
 YUM.
+The great thing about making this caramel sauce is that you have options.

 fully melted granulated sugar